 This college level statistics course follows the syllabus that is outlined by the College Board.
 Students will be expected to plan and conduct a study from which they will do an analysis and make statistical inferences.
 Topics include data analysis, measures of central tendency, sampling and surveys, reliability and uses, and misuses of statistics.
 This is a practical applications course, not a theory course.
 A graphing calculator is recommended for this course.
-This course is offered for AP or for Dual Enrollment (Accuplacer test required).
+Students are expected to take the AP Exam.
+This course may be offered for Dual Enrollment (EdReady test required).